UML-Cyber-Security/CCDC_Practice_Infrastructure/Taiga/Kanban.md

 # Kanban
-The Kanban board is a way of visually organizing and tracking tasks they are present in [Sprints](./Taiga_Sprints.md) and as a stand alone feature discussed here.
+The Kanban board is a way of visually organizing and tracking tasks.
+They are presented both in [Sprints](./Taiga_Sprints.md) and as a stand alone feature.
 The Kanban board is enabled during the [Project](./Project.md) creation or in the settings.

 ## Access and Use
 1. Navigate to the Kanban Board